sageil/veterinary_assistant/README.md

 ### Option 1: Using a docker mount locally

 > [!NOTE]
-> In its current state, this project depends on locally running LLMS using Ollama.
+> In its current state, this project depends on locally running LLMS using Ollama.<br/>
-> install (Ollama)[https://ollama.com/] and run it on your local machine.
+> install (Ollama)[https://ollama.com/] and run it on your local machine.<br/>

-  > Once Ollama installed, install mistral by running `ollama run mistral` from your terminal.
+> Once Ollama installed, install mistral by running `ollama run mistral` from your terminal.<br/>

-  > See changing models below to use other models
+> See changing models below to use other models<br/>

 To run the application your machine, follow these steps:
 1. Clone this repository to your local machine.